Epidemic Management and Control Through Risk-Dependent Individual Contact Interventions: Results

 These results for reduced user bases are for sub-networks consisting of neighborhoods in the overall population network.
-Results for user bases consisting of nodes selected at random from the overall population are qualitatively similar for $\tilde N/N=75\%$, albeit with an adjusted classification threshold and a higher fraction of the population in isolation (Figs.~\ref{f:intervention_u75rand}).
-For $\tilde N/N=50\%$ with a random user base, network DA, while still being able to identify a large fraction of infectious individuals in the user base (Fig.~\ref{f:ROC_curves_random_subnet}), ceases to be effective for epidemic control (Fig.~\ref{f:intervention_u50rand}); however, it is possible its performance may be improved with data-adaptive classification thresholds.
+Results for user bases consisting of nodes selected at random from the overall population are qualitatively similar for $\tilde N/N=75\%$, albeit with an adjusted classification threshold and a higher fraction of the population in isolation (Fig.~\ref{f:intervention_u75rand}).
+For $\tilde N/N=50\%$ with a random user base, network DA, while still being able to identify a large fraction of infectious individuals in the user base (Fig.~\ref{f:ROC_curves_random_subnet}), ceases to be effective for epidemic control (Fig.~\ref{f:intervention_u50rand}); similar behavior is observed in the $\tilde N/N=25\%$ case.
+That is, while network topology was rather unimportant for the accuracy of classification, it does play a role for the effectiveness of epidemic management and control strategies.
+It is possible the performance of network DA in managing the epidemic may be improved with data-adaptive classification thresholds.

+In scenarios in which the user base and/or test rates are too small to achieve epidemic control, there is still a pronounced reduction in the cumulative death rate of users relative to the general non-user population (Fig.~\ref{f:user_vs_nonuser_nbhd}).
+For test rates $f=1\%$, $5\%$, and 25\% per day within the $\tilde{N}/N=25\%$ user base consisting of neighborhoods in the overall population network, the cumulative death rate is respectively $29\%$, $48\%$, and $42\%$ lower than the death rate among non-users.
+Additionally, although the contact interventions are confined to the user base, the death rate in the non-user population is still reduced by about 50\% compared with the no-intervention scenario (Fig.~\ref{f:NYC_epidemic}).
+For a $\tilde{N}/N=25\%$ user base consisting of nodes selected at random, the results are qualitatively similar: Death rates among users relative to non-users are reduced by $47\%$, $52\%$, and $56\%$ for respective test rates $f=1\%$, $5\%$, and $25\%$ (Fig.~\ref{f:user_vs_nonuser_rand}).

+That is, risk-tailored isolation on the basis of network DA generally outperforms TTI as an epidemic management and control approach when both are presented with the same contact and test data.
+Even when it does not achieve epidemic control because of low compliance rates, it still offers advantages to users in terms of reduced death rates.